-I had been volunteering at hospitals as a counselor for admitted patients for many years.
-I saw the value in doing so when I was only in my second year in college, and we were tasked to offer our free counseling services at the university hospital on weekends.
+I had been volunteering at hospitals for admitted patients for many years.
+I saw the value in doing so when I was only in my second year in college, and we were tasked to offer our free mental health services at the university hospital on weekends.
 That was the only time I realized how much people needed emotional or mental help, but they could not always get that.
 Because of that, even when I graduated and got all my licenses and clinics, I kept on volunteering at least an hour of my time every day before seeing my paying clients.
 I would often extend my free services to the patients’ families since I knew that they must be dealing with emotional turmoil as they watch their loved ones suffer at the hospital.

-Innovating With My Helping Hand
+Innovating With Helping Hand

-The thing that bothered me the most was the reaction of my friends who were not in the mental health industry.
+The thing that bothered me the most was the reaction of my friends who were not in the mental counseling industry.
 While my colleagues and the medical staff at the hospital were commending me for my contribution to society, my friends were calling me the modern martyr.
 “Why are you even doing something that you cannot make money from?
 You are just wasting your time,” they often said.

 I could tell that the reason behind it was that I always declined to meet my friends since I always had an online group counseling session to facilitate after my actual working hours.
 However, even without that, I would still say no. Gathering at such a crucial time seemed to defeat the purpose of social distancing and lockdowns, after all.
 Somehow, they could not understand that, no matter how much I tried to explain it to them.
 They eventually moved on to complaining about my social services getting in the way of my social life.